GingerKiwi/gingerkiwi-2024/src/content/blog/french-fridays-for-developers-week14.md

   In March, 2023 I started French for Devs Fridays to celebrate getting to 400 days on Duolingo.
 Here you'll find weekly useful and/or amusing French phrases for developers.  « Programmeur - un organisme qui transforme le café en logiciel. » Read the full post for the translation.
 layout: ../../layouts/BlogPostLayout.astro
 image: /images/leo--UWtb-3v6jQ-unsplash.jpg
-imageAlt: '"HELLO WORLD THIS IS ALT TEXT"'
+imageAlt: HELLO WORLD THIS IS ALT TEXT
 category: french
 draft: "false"
 ---